When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we study visual spatial reasoning with world models through the lens of adaptive test-time scaling, showing that always-on imagination is often unnecessary and can be misleading.
-To address this, we introduce \model, which selectively decides when to invoke a world model and how much visual imagination to perform at inference time.
-Across spatial reasoning benchmarks, \model~achieves SoTA or competitive results while substantially reducing world-model calls, token usage, and inference time compared to fixed imagination strategies.
-Our analysis reveals that world models are most beneficial for action-conditioned reasoning, and typically require only limited, targeted imagination.
-These results highlight the importance of instance-dependent test-time scaling for efficient and reliable reasoning with world models.
+In this paper, we study visual spatial reasoning with world models through the lens of adaptive test-time scaling, finding that always-on imagination is often unnecessary and even misleading.
+We introduce \model, which selectively decides \emph{when} and \emph{how much} to imagine at inference time, and \modelR, which trains this gating policy end-to-end via lightweight RL from QA-correctness and WM-cost signals.
+Across spatial reasoning and embodied navigation benchmarks, our framework achieves competitive or state-of-the-art results while substantially reducing world-model calls, tokens, and inference time; notably, \modelR~with a small open-source policy outperforms pipelines that use proprietary backbones as the policy.
+Our analysis shows world-model imagination is most beneficial for action-conditioned reasoning and requires only limited, targeted views, highlighting the importance of instance-dependent TTS for efficient and reliable reasoning with world models.